-W&L Reopening of Campus Report Pending Certification from the State Council of Higher Education for Virginia (SCHEV)
+W&L Reopening of Campus Report Certified by the State Council of Higher Education for Virginia (SCHEV)

 This document should be read in conjunction with other relevant communications from the University that are included in the COVID-19 Resources on the University website including the COVID-19 Contingency Task Force Report dated June 4, 2020, Guide for Returning to the Workplace and the FAQ list.